papadanku/ShaderCell/README.md

-# GeminiFX
+# ArtificialFX

 This project provides special files to help you create a custom AI assistants for working with ReShadeFX, a tool used to change how games look.

-## How GeminiFX Uses Its Knowledge and "RAG"
+## How ArtificialFX Uses Its Knowledge and "RAG"

-The GeminiFX project aims to be a specialised AI assistant for creating ReShadeFX shaders.
+The ArtificialFX project aims to be a specialised AI assistant for creating ReShadeFX shaders.
 It does this by using a special collection of information (its "knowledge base") and a technique called Retrieval Augmented Generation (RAG).

 ### What `Source/Instructions.md` Does